 The Capital Regional Transportation Planning Agency (CRTPA) voted last week to take the next step with the original plans for the Florida Arts Multi-Use Path between Quincy and Havana along State Road 12.

 You know how kids are: What comes up comes out.
 Below are some good examples of how innocent, and honest, they can be.
 It was sent e-mail by a Herald reader.
 If we were all this way, life would be much more fun.

 10 YEARS AGO

-Charles McClellan Funeral Home, 627-7677, Quincy is in charge of arrangements.
+Charles McClellan Funeral Home, Quincy, FL., was in charge of arrangements.